ncphillips/truecoders.io/faqs.markdown

 - question: That's interesting.
 How much does it cost?
   answer: It costs $10,000, but you can apply for a scholarship.
 ---

-All of your questions answered in one place.